-Over time, Gergen recalled, "I came to understand what 'breaks through,' the line that not only snaps but advances the story."18 Commenting on the drafting of President Ford's nomination acceptance address in 1976, Patrick Butler observes: "We tried as hard as we could to make almost every sentence end with a burst of applause."19 Most strikingly, we can observe in an internal memorandum by Dan McGroarty, deputy director of speechwriting in the second Bush's administration, the rhetorical ethic of the modern White House:
+Over time, Gergen recalled, "I came to understand what 'breaks through,' the line that not only snaps but advances the story."
+Commenting on the drafting of President Ford's nomination acceptance address in 1976, Patrick Butler observes: "We tried as hard as we could to make almost every sentence end with a burst of applause."
+Most strikingly, we can observe in an internal memorandum by Dan McGroarty, deputy director of speechwriting in the second Bush's administration, the rhetorical ethic of the modern White House:

 The President, Mrs. Bush and senior staff continue to measure the success of a speech by the number of applause lines.
 The President interprets long stretches of silence as a failure on his part to connect.
 From the podium, nodding heads may be nodding off.
-Let's face it, applause lines are a kind of currency.20 the presidential papers was in Franklin Roosevelt's.
-Before that, the word "applause" appeared in the Messages and Papers of the presidents just 18 times.21 From FDR through Clinton, the word "applause" has occurred in the Public Papers of the presidents 1,939 times, 97 percent of the references occurring in the Papers of Nixon through Clinton.
+Let's face it, applause lines are a kind of currency.

+Figure 4.4 gives us a rough measure of how important applause has become in our own time.
+The first time applause was registered (parenthetically) in the presidential papers was in Franklin Roosevelt's.
+Before that, the word "applause" appeared in the Messages and Papers of the presidents just 18 times.
+From FDR through Clinton, the word "applause" has occurred in the Public Papers of the presidents 1,939 times, 97 percent of the references occurring in the Papers of Nixon through Clinton.
 Applause has become, as McGroarty mentioned, the currency of presidential rhetoric, a litmus test of presidential accomplishment that successive White House press offices have deemed important enough to record for posterity.